 Most of them sat in the box that allowed me to move my Hirdmen and the wagon forwards which after all was the point of the scenario.

 The others were used for some fighting-related stuff which might take place later in the game, with a B Valhalla and a B Frigg (to rescue the chaps from tiredness)

 It wasn't big or clever, but with a need to move, and no interesting Z dice there was not too much else to do.With these uninspiring dice the Vikings started off, aiming to block and tackle their way towards getting the wagon off the opposite side of the board

 With the Warlord still somewhat exposed, the Vikings initial efforts were focused on going toe to toe with the Jomsviking Warriors facing them in the centre - a mutual wipeout here would protect the Warlord, and take a lot of the Jomsvikings who were nearest the baggage wagon out of the game as a viable force.

 The fighting was fierce and confusing, mostly as both sides were using identical figures from the Foundry range.
-By now many men had fallen under the baleful influence of Sven the Omphalophobic's stinking goat-scrotum! .
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Olaf the Goat-Impregnator's three-forked Viking undercrackers! .
 The aftermath was a feast for crows indeed, with a mutual wipeout on the left and only Harald Hardrada and some rather shellshocked enemy remnants left in the middle of the field.

 Quickly overcoming their surprise at still being alive and so close to a 2-fatigure Warlord, the Jomsvikings charged home gladly and with wild abandon.